mikegleen/modes/doc/source/index.rst

    statement in the document.
 See the **title** statement below.
 The element named by this path must already exist.
 -  **person_name** This column contains a name in the form "last, first" or "first last".
    The name will be converted to the "last, first" form.
+Used by ``csv2xml.py`` and ``update_from_csv.py``.
+Restriction: This will not work for a name with a suffix like "Joseph Biden Jr.".
 -  **required** If this field is missing or empty issue an error message and discard the row.
 Valid only with a control command (**if** ...) or with a **column** command in ``csv2xml.py``.
 In this case it is useful for discarding rubbish rows in the CSV file.
 -  **title** Optional.
 If omitted, a best-guess title will be created from the xpath statement.
 If in a control document, this will be shown in diagnostics.
 The titles of documents must be unique.
-If the ``--heading`` option is selected in ``update_from_csv.py`` the value of this statement must match the heading of the corresponding column in the CSV file.
 -  **value** Required for **ifeq** or **ifattribeq** or **ifcontains** or **constant** command.
 -  **width** truncate this column to this number of characters when writing to